A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Introduction

-In this paper, we propose RTCAN-1D, a novel end-to-end 1D residual temporal and channel attention network for emotion recognition in valence-arousal dimension.
-We directly apply 1D residual block to build the EDA residual feature extraction (RFE).
-In order to provide sufficient useful messages from 1-channel EDA, we apply the convex optimization-based EDA method \cite{greco2015cvxeda} to decompose EDA into phasic, tonic components and feed the 3 channel mixed signals (origin, phasic and tonic) into RTCAN-1D.
-Then, we involve the attention mechanism: (1) the signal channel attention module (SCA) to reweight the features of 3-mixed signal channels; (2) the residual non-local temporal attention module (RNTA) to explore the temporal correlations of EDA features.
-To the best of our knowledge, our model is the first attempt to involve attention mechanism to process physiological signals.
-The EDA decomposition, two attention blocks and residual feature extraction form the residual temporal and channel attention group (RTCAG) to get the EDA feature vectors.
-Moreover, the external music features are extracted with the open source toolkit openSMILE.
-Finally, The classifing layers fuse individual emotion features from EDA signals and external emotion benchmarks from music to predict the emotion state.
+In this paper, we propose RTCAN-1D, a novel end-to-end 1D residual temporal and channel attention network for emotion recognition in the valence-arousal dimension.
+We directly apply a 1D residual block to build the EDA residual feature extraction (RFE).
+To provide sufficient useful messages from 1-channel EDA, we apply the convex optimization-based EDA method \cite{greco2015cvxeda} to decompose EDA into phasic, tonic components and feed the 3 channel mixed signals (origin, phasic, and tonic) into RTCAN-1D.
+Then, we involve the attention mechanism: (1) the signal channel attention module (SCA) to reweight the features of 3-mixed signal channels and (2) the residual nonlocal temporal attention module (RNTA) to explore the temporal correlations of EDA features.
+To the best of our knowledge, our model is the first attempt to involve the attention mechanism to process physiological signals.
+The EDA decomposition, two attention blocks, and residual feature extraction form the residual temporal and channel attention group (RTCAG) to get the EDA feature vectors.
+The external music features are simply extracted with the open-source toolkit openSMILE.
+Finally, the classifying layers fuse individual emotion features from EDA signals and external emotion benchmarks from music to predict the emotional state.
 The overall structure of our model is illustrated in Fig \ref{architecture} and Fig \ref{rtcag}.

-We compare our model with previous researches on three popular datasets: the effectiveness of RTCAG with single EDA input is evaluated on the small scale DEAP and AMIGOS datasets; the effectiveness of RTCAN-1D with multimodal input is evaluated on large scale PMEmo dataset.
-For fair comparison with the state-of-the-art methods, our proposed model was conducted for binary classification in valence and arousal.
+We conduct extensive evaluations and compare our model with previous researches.
+Because the music and EDA signals from large-scale subjects are only available from the current largest PMEmo dataset, the multimodal fusion of RTCAN-1D is evaluated on PMEmo.
+Moreover, we prove the effectiveness of RTCAG with single EDA input from the small-scale DEAP and AMIGOS datasets.
+For a fair comparison with the SOTA methods, our proposed model was applied to the subject-independent binary classification of valence and arousal.